-Michael Gray Talks about Full Intention, The Weekend, The Scottish House & Disco Festival, Remixing Classics, Number 1 Singles, His Studio and New Music (Audio Interview)
+Michael Gray talks about Full Intention, The Weekend, The Scottish House & Disco Festival, remixing classics, Number 1 singles, his studio and much more (Audio Interview)

 For my second dedicated Scottish House and Disco Interview I am speaking to UK House legend Michael Gray who found fame in the 90’s as one half of Full Intention, a duo who hit the top of the charts all over the globe with their track America (I Love America) and their remix of Duke’s So In Love With You as well as with a long list of A-list artist remixes.
 Michael also had major chart success again in the 00’s with his album Analog Is On which featured the singles The Weekend and Borderline.
 It’s very safe to say that he has consistently been one of the UK’s most successful producers.

 Michael is as busy now as he has been at any point in his career.
 In huge demand as a remixer he is a regular at the top of the download charts whilst he is currently working on a raft of new original music.